9 Signs You May Need Professional Marriage Counseling

 Arguing occasionally is healthy, but when it’s gotten to the point that it’s happening more than it’s not, that’s definitely a sign you’re in need of marriage counseling.

-If your mind is lingering to adultery or if you’ve already entered into an inappropriate relationship outside of your marriage, your marriage is in a state of crisis and you need marriage counseling immediately.
+If your mind is lingering to adultery or if you’ve already entered into an inappropriate relationship outside of your marriage, your marriage is in a state of crisis and you need a series of marriage counseling immediately.

 Although it will take some work, you can repair your marriage after an affair.